DianeD/uno/README.md

 1. Unzip the package and run ngrok.exe.

-1. Replace the two *<port-number>* placeholder values in the following command with your actual port number, and run it in the ngrok console.
+1. Replace the two *<port-number>* placeholder values in the following command with your actual port number, and then run it in the ngrok console.

    ```
 ngrok http <port-number> -host-header=localhost:<port-number>